-Its policies in relation to slavery and human trafficking;
+Policies in relation to slavery and human trafficking

-CBRE is actively working to ensure that slavery and human trafficking is not taking place across its business and has policy documents in place to make it clear what standards are expected of our employees and our suppliers.
-Full details of the policy documents can be found in the embedded links below and a summary of the key points is provided as follows:
+CBRE is actively working to ensure that slavery and human trafficking are not taking place across our business and has policy documents in place to clarify what standards are expected of our employees and suppliers.
+Full details of the policy documents are embedded in links below, and a summary of the key points is provided as follows:

-- CBRE's Standards of Business Conduct (revised and reissued globally in 2021) set out the ethical standards which must be upheld by all staff across our wide-ranging business activities.
+- CBRE's Standards of Business Conduct set out the ethical standards which must be upheld by all staff across our wide-ranging business activities.
 The document acknowledges that CBRE exists and succeeds due to the trust that has been earned for integrity and fair dealing.
-CBRE's RISE value of Integrity requires that the business always "takes the high road" and deals fairly and honestly with all employees, business partners, communities and society at large. - As such, no one representing CBRE will take unfair advantage of anyone through manipulation, fraudulent inducements or concealment, abuse of confidential or privileged information, interference with a known contractual relationship or any other unfair dealing. - No monetary benefit is worth conducting business in this manner.
+CBRE's RISE value of Integrity requires that the business always deals fairly and honestly with all employees, business partners, communities and society at large. - As such, no one representing CBRE will take unfair advantage of anyone through manipulation, fraudulent inducements or concealment, abuse of confidential or privileged information, interference with a known contractual relationship or any other unfair dealing. - No monetary benefit is worth conducting business in this manner.
 Any profit or gain based on disregarding our values is temporary and causes more harm in the long run.
 We respect the contracts and commitments we have made and strive to go beyond minimum compliance with the rules governing our business and to operate with the utmost reliability and transparency.
-CBRE's Human Rights Policy (revised in 2021) commits the business to respect human rights in its operations, to promote an appropriate example and make a positive global impact.
+CBRE's Human Rights Policy commits the business to respect human rights in our operations, to promote an appropriate example and make a positive global impact.
 The policy includes four key elements with respect to modern slavery and human trafficking. - 1.
-CBRE respects the free choice of all persons and strictly prohibits forced or compulsory labour. - 2.
-CBRE will not do business with, tolerate, or associate with organizations or entities that condone or are engaged in the practice of coercing or imposing work with little or no freedom of choice. - 3.
-CBRE endorses the UN Guiding Principles on Business and Human Rights and will work to raise awareness within our employee population of our responsibility to protect Human Rights. - 4.
-CBRE commits to cooperate with law enforcement authorities to address any such instances that come to the attention of the Company. - CBRE's Supplier Code of Conduct sets out CBRE's fundamental ethical and business conduct requirements for its suppliers.
-It is available in 32 languages and makes clear that a CBRE supplier is responsible for ensuring their directors, officers, employees, agents, representatives, suppliers, subcontractors, and other business partners understand, and comply with, the requirements set forth in the Code.
-The requirements include CBRE's position on Anti-Bribery and Corruption, Unfair Business Practices and a specific section pertaining to Labour standards, including:
+CBRE respects the free choice of all persons and strictly prohibits forced or compulsory labour - 2.
+CBRE will not do business with, tolerate, or associate with organisations or entities that condone or are engaged in the practice of coercing or imposing work with little or no freedom of choice - 3.
+CBRE endorses the UN Guiding Principles on Business and Human Rights and will work to raise awareness within our employee population of our responsibility to protect Human Rights - 4.
+CBRE commits to cooperate with law enforcement authorities to address any such instances that come to the attention of the Company

-CBRE IM Indirect invests in primary funds, secondaries, joint ventures, club deals and co-investments with underlying managers and operating partners (collectively "specialist managers") across the world.
+2 CBRE IM Indirect invests in primary funds, secondaries, joint ventures, club deals and co-investments with underlying managers and operating partners (collectively "specialist managers") across the world.